ooni/ooni.org/content/support/faq.md

 [The Tor Project](https://www.torproject.org/) served as our fiscal sponsor between 2012 to 2020.
-More recently, we are fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights] (https://www.hermescenter.org/), which is a non-profit digital rights organization registered in Italy.
+More recently, we are fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), which is a non-profit digital rights organization registered in Italy.

 Despite being fiscally sponsored by others (primarily the Tor Project over the